 Our mission is to provide a fresh and healthy lunch that will assist in stimulating not only your mind and body but the community around you.

 Every single thing we offer is: raw, vegan, organic, non-GMO, gluten free and intelligently designed for the specifics of the human body.

 FRESH, RAW, BIOAVAILABLE.
+EVERYTHING.

 The food available for purchase on the cart: Salad and hummus by the pound, romaine tacos, stuffed mushrooms, Squash or zucchini noodle salads, couscous (made with shredded cauliflower) and a variety of finger food desserts.

 You can also expect to see microgreens such as chia, sprouts, cilantro and parsley growing right in front of your eyes at the cart ready to be cut fresh to add to your meal.